 34. Pavilion Geelong

 Developed in 1927, The Pavilion is located on Eastern Beach waterfront precinct across from the famous swimming pool, playground and walking track so it makes a great meeting place for families and friends.

-There are a large range of breakfast and lunch options available on the all-day menu including some kids options.
+There is a large range of breakfast and lunch options available on the all-day menu including tasty kids options.